Revolvur/eng103a_DevOps/S3/README.md

 ```

-To fully automate the process and make it responsive to user input we can implement a while loop:
+To fully automate the process and make it responsive to user input we can implement a while loop with if statement blocks:

 ```
 #!/usr/bin/env python3